lunarc/lunarc_docs/docs/batch_system.md

 # write this script to stdout-file - useful for scripting errors
 cat $0

-# copy the input data and program to node local disk
-# customise for your input file(s) and program name
-cp -p input.dat processor_omp $SNIC_TMP

-# change to the execution directory
-cd $SNIC_TMP

 # run the program
 # customise for your program name and add arguments if required
 ./processor_omp

-# rescue the results to the submission directory
-# customise for your result file(s)
-cp -p result.dat $SLURM_SUBMIT_DIR
 ```

-This script allows to use 2000 MB of main memory per requested core.
-If
+This script allows to use 3200 MB of main memory per requested core.
-you need more memory, this can be requested by:

-    #SBATCH -C mem64GB
-    #SBATCH --mem-per-cpu=4000

-This will increase you memory request to 4000 MB per requested core.
+When asking for 20 cores on Aurora you can use all the memory
+available on the node.

+The modification required to utilise the node local discs are exactly
+the same as require [for serial jobs](#basicrun-script-for-io-intensive-jobs).

 ### Thread binding for OpenMP codes